-The biological influences of the region guided the design of the anticipated LEED Gold project.
+The biological influences of the region guided the design of the LEED Gold project.
 A skylight diffuser system virtually eliminates the need for artificial light during the day.
 Hawaii’s first hydronic passive cooling unit (PCU) system uses chilled water from a nearby building and natural ventilation to condition the space through an underground air distribution system.
 A graywater capturing system is used to irrigate the native landscaping.

 HOK worked with Hawaii-based architect Ferraro Choi.